Today, you’re going to learn all about dealing with OCD without meditation using cognitive behavioral therapy (CBT).

 - Constant counting

 Although there are different types of obsessions and compulsions, what is effective in treating one type of OCD is also effective for the rest as well.

-Cognitive Behavioral Therapy (CBT) For OCD
+Dealing With OCD Without Medication: Cognitive Behavioral Therapy (CBT) For OCD

 The guiding principle behind CBT is that our thoughts determine our feelings and behaviors.
 By correcting or changing your distorted thoughts, you’ll be able to change your feelings and behaviors.